 One-off costs Entry costs 0.40% The impact of the costs you pay when entering your investment.
 This is the maximum you could pay.
 The figure includes subscription fees of a maximum of 3.0%; this is only payable on the issue of new shares.
 SDRT of 0.5% is payable if the shares are purchased on the secondary market.
 Exit costs 0.00% The impact of the costs of exiting your investment.
-Portfolio transaction costs 0.16% The impact of the costs of us buying and selling underlying investments for the Company.
+Ongoing costs Portfolio transaction costs 0.12% The impact of the costs of us buying and selling underlying investments for the Company.
 These costs are payable by the underlying portfolio companies rather than by the Company itself.
-Other ongoing costs 2.89% The impact of costs that we take each year for managing your investments and other running costs associated with the Company.
-Incidental costs Performance fees 0.41% The impact of the performance fee.
+Other ongoing costs 2.97% The impact of costs that we take each year for managing your investments and other running costs associated with the Company.
+Incidental costs Performance fees 0.04% The impact of the performance fee.
 We take these from your investment if the product outperforms its benchmark.
-The management performance incentive structure sets a minimum target level whereby no performance fee is payable until the total return exceeds RPI plus 2 per cent. per share per annum from a base on 1 January 2019 of 84.70 pence for all shares.
-If the target return is not achieved, the cumulative shortfall is carried forward and has to be made up before an incentive fee becomes payable.
-To the extent that the total return exceeds the threshold, a performance fee equal to 20 per cent. of the excess is due.
+The Manager earns an annual performance fee, payable from 2024 onwards, if the Company achieves a total return, comprising the movement in net assets plus dividends paid, that is in excess of a 5% p.a. hurdle over a 5 year rolling period.
+The first 5 year performance period started on 1 January 2019 and takes into account the audited results of the five years ending 31 December 2023.
+An incentive fee equal to 15 per cent. of any excess is payable.
 Carried interests 0.00% There are no carried interests.